premAI-io/state-of-open-source-ai/models.md

 ##### Uniqueness

 - Licensed for commercial usage (not all variants in the series): MPT-7B base, MPT-7B-StoryWriter-65k+, MPT-30B were only released under Apache-2.0 license.
-- Uses [ALiBi](https://arxiv.org/abs/2108.12409) to handle long inputs till 84k tokens context size, whereas trained using upto 65k tokens context.
+- Uses ALiBi {cite}`press2022train` to handle long inputs till 84k tokens context size, whereas trained using upto 65k tokens context.
-- Uses [FlashAttention](https://arxiv.org/abs/2205.14135) and https://github.com/NVIDIA/FasterTransformer to optimise for fast training and inference.
+- Uses FlashAttention {cite}`dao2022flashattention` and https://github.com/NVIDIA/FasterTransformer to optimise for fast training and inference.
 - They also released an entire framework, the [MosaicML LLM Foundry](https://github.com/mosaicml/llm-foundry).

 ##### Limitations